tecdatalab/biostructure/em/evolutionary_segmentation/README.md

 - **--input_path** string
     - EM Map in MRC Format with protein structure.
 - **--output_dir** string
-    - Output directory path to save output.
+    - Output directory path to save output as npy array with numerical labels for each segment.
 - **--level** float
     - Isosurface contour level